-Of course, in order to be a ski instructor, you need to be a talented skier.
-No one is going to want to be instructed by an individual who can hardly ski themselves.
-You should have a lot of experience and be comfortable on a range of different hills in various weather conditions, as well.
+To be a ski instructor, you need to be a talented skier.
+No one will want to be instructed by an individual who can hardly ski themselves.
+You should have a lot of experience and be comfortable on a range of different terrains in various weather conditions.

 4. Register with the Governing Body in Your Country

 In most areas, in order to work as a ski instructor and find success, you will need to register with a governing body.
-There are various different ones across the world, but in the USA the two major associations are the PSIA (Professional Ski Instructors of America) and the AASI (American Association of Snowboard Instructors).
+There are various ones across the world, but in the USA, the major association is the PSIA (Professional Ski Instructors of America).

 5. Train and Work Towards Getting Certified

-The ultimate goal is to eventually be certified and be able to work as an instructor.
-When it comes to being certified, there are many different levels.
+The ultimate goal is to be certified as an instructor.
+There are many different levels of certification.
 Most systems have three or four levels of certification.
-In the USA, you can get Level I, II, or III certifications from the PSIA-AASI.
+You can get Level I, II, or III certifications from the PSIA.

-The PSIA-AASI clearly outline their process for getting certified, to keep it as easy as possible.
+The PSIA clearly outlines its process for getting certified to keep it as easy as possible.
 Before trying to become certified, be sure to put some time into training and studying, as that could be the difference between passing or failing your exam.

 How to Get a Job After Becoming a Certified Ski Instructor